shadmanshaikh/todo/README.md

  # ---- HOW TO RUN THIS ----
- 1. NO neccesary requirements , just have any kind of pc .
+ 1. NO neccesary requirements , just clone this
- 2. For better look run this on  live server
+ 2. Run this on live server
  3. Use max view possible for the browser
  4. For any mistakes , just press crtl+R for refresh
  5. You should have a stable internet for bootstrap & vue